-Funeral cost in Alabama are a great way to honour the life of the deceased.
-However, these are great to give closure to those who have been left behind.
+Funeral planning services in Alabama are a great way to honor the life of the deceased.
+Moroever, these are great to give closure to those who have been left behind.

-Funeral services in Alabama provide a place for people to come and mourn and share memories.
+Funeral services in Alabama provide a place for people to come and mourn, share memories.
 Also, they offer their support to those in mourning.

 Funeral services in Alabama offer a variety of services.
 For instance, as memorial services, cremations, burials, and more, to suit the needs and wishes of the deceased and their loved ones.

 Funeral services in Alabama can be expensive and the costs of a funeral can be overwhelming for some families.